 Henley Women’s Regatta is the premier regatta for women in the United Kingdom.
 Each year more than 2,000 competitors – at junior, university, club and international levels and from all over the UK and across the world – come to race on this iconic stretch of the River Thames.

-Spectators can watch the racing along the full length of the course – no tickets required – or become a Friend of HWR and get the best view of the finish line from the Chairman’s Enclosure
+Spectators can watch the racing along the full length of the course – no tickets required – or become a Friend of HWR and get the best view of the finish line from the Chairman’s Enclosure!

 Latest News